-Rick Clodfelter is founder of Garden Place Media, a consulting firm specializing in identifying, acquiring and executing strategy for kids and family content which drive revenues across media platforms.
+Prior to this role, Clodfelter founded Garden Place Media, a consulting firm specializing in identifying, acquiring and executing strategies for kids and family content to drive revenue across media platforms.

-Clodfelter is formerly senior director of content strategy and acquisitions for Universal Kids where he sourced and acquired programming and identifies content partnerships necessary to build the channel brands.
-He also assisted with the long-term strategic planning by negotiating and securing rights when appropriate content is identified.
-He represented the U.S. network at all major programming markets including MIPTV, MIPCOM, and Kidscreen Summit.
+Clodfelter is formerly senior director of Content Strategy And Acquisitions for Universal Kids, where he sourced and acquired programming and identified content partnerships necessary to build the channel brands.
+He also assisted with long-term strategic planning by negotiating and securing rights when appropriate content was identified.
+He represented the U.S. network at all major programming markets, including MIPTV, MIPCOM and Kidscreen Summit.

-Previously, Clodfelter was director, content acquisitions and co-productions for Cartoon Network and Boomerang.
-In this capacity, Clodfelter was responsible for acquiring pre-produced series, specials, short-form product and series co-productions that fit the Cartoon Network and Boomerang brands for exposure on all platforms.
+Previously, Clodfelter was director, Content Acquisitions and Co-Productions, for Cartoon Network and Boomerang.
+In this capacity, he was responsible for acquiring pre-produced series, specials, short-form products and series co-productions that fit the Cartoon Network and Boomerang brands for exposure on all platforms.

 Clodfelter grew up in Missouri, where he attended Culver-Stockton College and received a Bachelor of Science in elementary education and a Bachelor of Arts in music.
 His Master of Arts degree in teaching is from Webster University.